-Our teaching assistants, learning champions and learning mentor have a wide range of experience in supporting pupils with needs across all categories of SEND.
+Our teaching assistants and learning champions have a wide range of experience in supporting pupils with needs across all categories of SEND.

 We have a training plan for all staff to improve the teaching and learning of children including those with SEND.
 This includes whole school training on supporting specific aspects of SEND, such as specific learning difficulties or social, emotional and behavioural needs.